 It is very important to follow all the rules.
 That will ensure the success of the entire surgery.

 If the patient requires the installation of a large number of implants, the preparation may take significantly longer.
 It is possible that several specialists will be involved in this process.
-The Glendale dentist studies the patient’s jaw system, performs a panoramic X-ray and computerized three-dimensional tomography.
+The Glendale dentist studies the patient’s jaw system and performs a panoramic X-ray and computerized three-dimensional tomography.
 It may also be necessary to examine the entire body as a whole – in order to identify pathologies that may be contraindications to implantation.

 Is Dental Implant Surgery Painful?